yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

 Formatting eMMC partitions from Linux
 *************************************

-After creating a partition/s, the partition can be formated with the :command:`mkfs` command.
+After creating a partition/s, the partition can be formatted with the :command:`mkfs` command.
 For ex: :samp:`mkfs -t ext4 /dev/mmcblk{n}` where **mmcblk{n}** is the MMC device with the new disk partitions to format.
 The general syntax for formatting disk partitions in Linux is: